arsm/arsm.github.io/_pages/publications.md

-40. [J] A. Sepas-Moghaddam, A. Etemad, F. Pereira, and P. Correia “CapsField: Light Field-based Face and Expression Recognition in the Wild using Capsule Routing”, IEEE Transactions on Image Processing (T-IP), Jan.
+40. [J] A. Sepas-Moghaddam, A. Etemad, F. Pereira, and P. Correia “CapsField: Light Field-based Face and Expression Recognition in the Wild using Capsule Routing”, IEEE Transactions on Image Processing (T-IP), Vol. 30, No. 1, Feb.
 2021.

-39. [J] H. Uppal*,A. Sepas-Moghaddam, M. Greenspan, and A. Etemad “Depth as Attention for Face Representation Learning”, IEEE Transactions on Information Forensics and Security (T-IFS), Jan.
+39. [J] H. Uppal*,A. Sepas-Moghaddam, M. Greenspan, and A. Etemad “Depth as Attention for Face Representation Learning”, IEEE Transactions on Information Forensics and Security (T-IFS),  Vol. 16, No. 2, Jan.
 2021.

+38. [J] A. Sepas-Moghaddam and A. Etemad “View-Invariant Gait Recognition with Attentive Recurrent Learning of Partial Representations”, IEEE Transactions on Biometrics, Behavior, and Identity Science (T-BIOM), Vol. 3, No. 1, Jan.
+2021.

-38. [J] A. Sepas-Moghaddam, A. Etemad, F. Pereira, and P. Correia “Long Short-Term Memory with Gate and State Level Fusion for Light Field-Based Face Recognition”, IEEE Transactions on Information Forensics and Security (T-IFS), Oct.
+37. [J] A. Sepas-Moghaddam, P. Correia, K. Nasrollahi, T. Moeslund, and F. Pereira “A Double-Deep Spatio-Angular Learning Framework for Light Field based Face Recognition”, IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT), Vol. 30, No. 12, Dec.
 2020.

-37. [J] A. Sepas-Moghaddam and A. Etemad “View-Invariant Gait Recognition with Attentive Recurrent Learning of Partial Representations”, IEEE Transactions on Biometrics, Behavior, and Identity Science (T-BIOM), Oct.
+36. [J] A. Sepas-Moghaddam, A. Etemad, F. Pereira, and P. Correia “Long Short-Term Memory with Gate and State Level Fusion for Light Field-Based Face Recognition”, IEEE Transactions on Information Forensics and Security (T-IFS), Vol. 16, No. 1, Nov.
 2020.

-36. [J] G. Zhang*, V. Davoodnia, A. Sepas-Moghaddam, Y. Zhang, and A. Etemad, “Classification of Hand Movements from EEG using a Deep Attention-based LSTM Network”, IEEE Sensors Journal, Vol. 20, No. 6, Mar.
+35. [J] G. Zhang*, V. Davoodnia, A. Sepas-Moghaddam, Y. Zhang, and A. Etemad, “Classification of Hand Movements from EEG using a Deep Attention-based LSTM Network”, IEEE Sensors Journal, Vol. 20, No. 6, Mar.
 2020.

-35. [J] A. Sepas-Moghaddam, F. Pereira, and P. Correia, “Face Recognition: A Novel Multi-Level Taxonomy Based Survey”, IET Biometrics, vol. 9, No. 2, Mar.
+34. [J] A. Sepas-Moghaddam, F. Pereira, and P. Correia, “Face Recognition: A Novel Multi-Level Taxonomy Based Survey”, IET Biometrics, vol. 9, No. 2, Mar.
 2020.

+33. [J] A. Sepas-Moghaddam, F. Pereira, and P. Correia, “Light Field-Based Face Presentation Attack Detection: Reviewing, Benchmarking and One Step Further”, IEEE Transaction on Information Forensics and Security (T-IFS), Vol. 13, No. 7, Jul.
+2018.

+32. [J] A. Sepas-Moghaddam, F. Pereira, and P. Correia, “Ear Recognition in a Light Field Imaging Framework: A New Perspective”, IET Biometrics, Vol. 7, No. 3, Apr.
+2018.

+31. [J] A. Sepas-Moghaddam, L. Malhadas, P. Correia, and F. Pereira, “Face Spoofing Detection using a Light Field Imaging Framework”, IET Biometrics, Vol. 7, No. 1, Sep.
+2017.

+30. [J] D. Yazdani, A. Sepas-Moghaddam, A. Dehban and N. Horta, “A Novel Approach for Optimization in Dynamic Environments Based on Modified Artificial Fish Swarm Algorithm”, International Journal of Computational Intelligence and Applications, Vol.
+15, No. 1, Jun.
+2016.

+29. [J] M.S.
+Moin and A. Sepas-Moghaddam (Equal Contribution), “Face Recognition in JPEG Compressed Domain: A Novel Coefficient Selection Approach”, Signal, Image and Video Processing, Vol. 9, No. 3, Jun.
+2015.

+28. [J] D. Yazdani, S. Sadeghi, D. Yazdani, A. Sepas-Moghaddam and M. Meybodi “Fish Swarm Search Algorithm: A New Algorithm for Global Optimization”, International Journal of Artificial Intelligence, Oct.
+2015.

+27. [J] A. Sepas-Moghaddam and M.S.
+Moin, “Face Recognition in Color JPEG Compressed Domain” International Journal of Biometrics, Vol. 6, No. 3, Aug.
+2014.

+26. [J] A. Sepas-Moghaddam, D. Yazdani, and J. Shahabi “A Novel Hybrid Image Segmentation Method”, Progress in Artificial Intelligence, Vol. 3, No. 1, Apr.
+2014.

+25. [J] D. Yazdani, B. Naisri, A. Sepas-Moghaddam, M. Meybodi and M. Akbarzadeh, “mNAFSA: A Novel Approach for Optimization in Dynamic Environments with Global Changes”, Swarm and Evolutionary Computation, Vol 18, Oct.
+2014.

+24. [J] D. Yazdani, B. Naisri, A. Sepas-Moghaddam, and M. Meybodi, “A Novel Multi- Swarm Algorithm for Optimization in Dynamic Environments Based on Particle Swarm Optimization”, Applied Soft Computing, Vol.13, No. 4, Apr.
+2013.

+23. [J] D.Yazdani, B.Nasiri, R.Azizi, A. Sepas-Moghaddam, and M.Meybodi, “Optimization
+in Dynamic Environments Utilizing a Novel Method Based on Particle Swarm Optimization”, International Journal of Artificial Intelligence, Vol.11, No. A13, Oct.
+2013.

+22. [J] D. Yazdani, B.Saman, A. Sepas-Moghaddam, F. Mohammad-Kazemi, M. Meybodi, “A New Algorithm Based on Improved Artificial Fish Swarm Algorithm for Data Clustering” International Journal of Artificial Intelligence, Vol.11, No. A13, Oct.
+2013.

+21. [J] M.S.
+Moin and A. Sepas-Moghaddam (Equal Contribution), “JPEG Compressed Domain Face Recognition: Different Stages and Different Features”, International Journal of Information & Communication Technology, Vol.4, No.4, Dec.
+2012.